replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

 If not specified, it will assume the "current" namespace that the kubectl context is set to.

 ##### `podSpec` (Required)
 The `corev1.PodSpec` for the `runPod` collector.
-See the [Kubernetes API Reference for PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#podspec-v1-core) for all available properties.
+See the [Kubernetes API Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#podspec-v1-core) for all available properties.

 ##### `timeout` (Optional)
 A [duration](https://golang.org/pkg/time/#Duration) that will be honored when running the pod.